rburkholder/ping.py/README.md

 Without the policy based route in place, the ping will go out eth0.

 [blog.raymond.burkholder.net: ping with loss delay jitter and MOS](http://blog.raymond.burkholder.net/index.php?/archives/680-ping.py-Network-ping-with-delay-jitter-and-MOS.html)

+Files in the lib directory are for historical value only, and are not necessary for operation of ping.py.